 Episode 002: Bogleheads On Investing - guest Dr. David Blitzer, host Rick Ferri

-Episode 2 of Bogleheads on Investing features an insightful interview with Dr. David Blitzer, Managing Director and Chairman of the Index Committee at S&P Dow Jones Indices (S&P DJI) with overall responsibility for index security selection, as well as index analysis and management.
+David Blitzer is our guest in Episode 2 of Bogleheads on Investing.
+Dr. Blitzer is the Managing Director and Chairman of the Index Committee at S&P Dow Jones Indices (S&P DJI) with overall responsibility for index security selection, as well as index analysis and management.

 In this episode, Dr. Blitzer discusses how S&P and Dow Jones came together under one name to become S&P Dow Jones Indices.
 He talks about the way securities are selected for the Dow Jones Industrial Average and S&P 500, and how stocks are categorized based on Global Industry Classification Standard (GICS).
 Dr. Blitzer also explores how the indexing industry changed as index investing became popular.
 Last, he comments on the difficulies active managers have in outperforming S&P Dow Jones Indices.

 Prior to becoming Chairman of the Index Committee, Dr. Blitzer was Standard & Poor’s Chief Economist.
 Before joining Standard & Poor’s, he was Corporate Economist at The McGraw-Hill Companies (now S&P Global), S&P DJI's parent corporation.

 The Bogleheads are a group of like-minded individual investors who follow the general investment and business beliefs of John C. Bogle, founder and former CEO of the Vanguard Group.
 It is a conflict-free community where individual investors reach out and provide education, assistance and relevant information to other investors of all experience levels at no cost.

 The organization's free website is Bogleheads.org and the wiki site is Bogleheads® wiki.
 Bogleheads sites are operated by volunteers who contribute time and talent.
 Donations help defray operating costs.